o-lukas/homebridge-smartthings-tv/README.md

 ## DisplayPort input sources do not show up

 For some TVs display port sources do not show up.
 When having the same problem you might try to use [inputSources](#inputsources). `Id` might be something like `Display Port` but you will have to experiment a bit trying different ids until you find the the right one.

+## Name of TV gets reset in HomeKit after HomeBridge restart

+The configured name can not be cached because TV is published as external accessory.
+To permanently change the name use [nameOverride](#nameOverride).

 ***